-Logo, UI/UX and promotional concept design for Ability Business Management Software.
+Logo, UI/UX and Direct Marketing concept and design for Ability Business Management Software.
 Ability™ is like SAP, but for smaller companies.
 Its uniqueness is found in its inspiring name.
 In its logo.
 In its communication.

 A decision about a business management system is not taken easily.
 It’s going to be costly and it’s going to be disruptive.
 Whether a new system actually works is another matter – there are many horror stories of solutions that took months to implement and of businesses which were worse off after implementation.
 Which solution to opt for?
 Considerations include (1) ease of implementation (2) scalability (3) whether the solution is Microsoft-based and (4) return on investment.